vmware-archive/pcf-metrics-trace-example-golang/README.md

 ## Using the example apps

 ### SET UP
+Make sure GOPATH is set up. (e.g. `export GOPATH=$HOME/go`)

 `go get github.com/pivotal-cf/pcf-metrics-trace-example-golang`

 ### DEPLOY
 To use the script, you must login as a user that has the ability to assign space permissions and make spaces.
-It will create a given shopping-cart, orders, and payments app that can be used to preview an example trace.
+It will create a shopping-cart, orders, and payments app that can be used to preview an example trace.
+You will also need to set the `SUFFIX` environment variable to a unique identifier for your tracer applications.

 ```
 cd $GOPATH/src/github.com/pivotal-cf/pcf-metrics-trace-example-golang